Wife of missing Interpol boss gets cryptic text

 Interpol, or the International Police Criminal Organization, facilitates international police cooperation.

-Meng's wife went to police in Lyon on Thursday to report his disappearance, according to the French Interior Ministry.
-She told police that she last heard from him 10 days prior and had received threats on social media and by telephone, according to the statement.
+Following the announcement of Meng's appointment in 2016 there were concerns among human rights advocates that he could turn the organization towards Beijing's aims.

-"France is looking into the situation of the President of Interpol and is concerned about the threats his wife has received," the statement said.
+Meng was not on French soil when he was last seen, according a senior French law enforcement official, who declined to say whether he was in China.

-It adds that a "suitable police mechanism" was put in place to guarantee Grace Meng's safety, and that the prosecutor's office in Lyon has opened an investigation.
+The French government said that a "suitable police mechanism" was put in place to guarantee Grace Meng's safety, and that the prosecutor's office in Lyon has opened an investigation.

 A spokeswoman for Interpol, who declined to give her name, refused to say whether Meng had been on official business in China.